 We are our father’s sons.

 Has the world seen its last tyrant?
 Whether in ten, twenty, fifty, or hundreds of years, when tyranny comes again, whether foreign or domestic, we will only find reprieve where the ability of good men to respond has been diligently maintained.
 If good men are found to be weak, what then?
 If we do not possess the ability to resist, who then stands up?
 Who then stands ready?
 Do we then plunge into a second dark age where there are rulers and subjects?
 Must we again await the spark that is the spirit of man willing to do anything to be free?
 Must we wait in chains and bear the great cost of lives and progress when we have already thus far so nobly advanced?
 How dare we so frivolously invest the spent blood of the brave men before us.

 We are no friends of our forefathers if we do not put action behind what the founders so clearly stated was “necessary to the security of a free State.”
 All enemies, foreign and domestic, fear an armed citizenry.
-There is no greater gift we can give the next generation than to build upon our cherished inheritance and shared duty to this highest of virtues, to be found faithful and ready with a lamp lit.
+There is no greater gift we can give the next generation than to build upon our cherished inheritance and shared duty to this highest of virtues, to be found faithful and ready with a lamp lit, ready to preserve our great heritage.

 Too many who have called themselves leaders are ashamed of our own Declaration of Independence.
-Are we not aligned with our founding?
-Are we not committed to its principles?
+Are we not aligned with our founding and committed to its principles?
 Here in the Volunteer State… yes… yes, we are.
 We uphold and acknowledge that these same ageless and inalienable truths are just as self-evident now as they were in 1776:

-• “That whenever any Form of Government becomes destructive of these ends, it is the Right of the People to alter or to abolish it, and to institute new Government, laying its foundation on such principles and organizing its powers in such form, as to them shall seem most likely to effect their Safety and Happiness… …But when a long train of abuses and usurpations, pursuing invariably the same Object evinces a design to reduce them under absolute Despotism, it is their right, it is their duty, to throw off such Government, and to provide new Guards for their future security.”
+• “But when a long train of abuses and usurpations, pursuing invariably the same Object evinces a design to reduce them under absolute Despotism, it is their right, it is their duty, to throw off such Government, and to provide new Guards for their future security.”

 If we believe: “blessed are the peacemakers,” then blessed are those who do the hard work it takes to be so blessed, and woe to those who, in foolish apathy and soft surrender, abandon what it takes to realize this blessing.

 I am asking the leaders of the 95 counties in Tennessee to call for the formation of County Militias and assist in their training and organization.
-There can be no greater legacy for the Grand Ole Party than to re-establish the principal reason which gave this earth a new birth of freedom, for it wasn’t fancy writing or loud declarations that got the job done, it was good men with the skills of war.
+There can be no greater legacy than to reestablish the principal reason which gave this earth a new birth of freedom, for it wasn’t fancy writing or loud declarations that got the job done; it was good men with the skills of war.
 It was good men who knew violence well.
-Fearing good men being dangerous is in spirit a violation of the oath of office, and there is no greater way of fulfilling that oath than by supporting good men being dangerous.
-If we are to be the home of the brave, we had best be good at it; we better be diligent and trained.
+Fearing good men being dangerous is, in spirit, a violation of every oath of office, and there is no greater way of fulfilling that oath than by supporting good men being dangerous.
+If we are to be the home of the brave, we had best be good at it; we had better be diligent and trained.
 Ineffectual bravery is no use to anyone.
 Mighty Bravery is the hope of nations.
 Always has been, ever will be.

+We are our father’s sons.